 Quality content is fuel for a good marketing strategy, as B2B tech companies know.
-That type of content is hard to create, as our clients at IOD understand.
-Their audience is highly sophisticated, living in a world of specialized knowledge.
+That type of content is hard to create.
+Our clients at IOD are trying to reach audiences that are highly sophisticated, living in a world of specialized knowledge.
 They can tell instantly when content is created by non-experts.

 It’s impossible for a brand to build trust using mediocre content, filled with small errors, outdated insights, broad advice, and other indicators of a shallow understanding of the issues.
 Tech companies need content that is produced by writers who are deeply skilled in a specific area – people who might know your world even better than you do.